sen-Kawa/pong-game/README.md

 - run npm install in ./frontend
 - run npm install in ./backend
-- create copy the .env files in project root, /frontend, /backend => ask for details
+- create/copy the .env files in project root, /frontend, /backend => ask us for details
 - run npm migrate dev in ./backend to create/update the database (switch the db-url from db to localhost first and after that to db back again)

 ... hopefully I did not forget something